-Dave Fanning visits Slane Castle in county Meath and takes a look at official and unofficial Queen merchandise on sale at the gig.
+With Queen playing Slane Castle there is a lot of official and unofficial merchandise on sale at the gig.

 It's the accessories that make so much money.

-Bands don't just rely on ticket sales for their income and are selling increasing amounts of t-shirts and other accessories to fans on tour.
-This report looks at the phenomenon of buying and selling official and unofficial merchandise.
+Bands do not just rely on ticket sales for their income and are selling increasing amounts of t-shirts and other accessories to fans on tour.
+The phenomenon of buying and selling official and unofficial merchandise.

 It's all part of being in a gang...